swissmakers/fail2ban-ui/README.md

 Fail2Ban UI is a management platform for operating Fail2Ban across one or more Linux hosts.
 It provides a central place to review bans, search and unban IPs, manage jails and filters, and receive notifications.

-The project is maintained by Swissmakers GmbH and released under GPL-3.0.
+The project is maintained by Swissmakers GmbH and released under the [PolyForm Shield License 1.0.0](https://polyformproject.org/licenses/shield/1.0.0/).

 ## What this project does